CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 When the tile has metadata, the index of of the tile's properties in the `3DTILES_tile_metadata` buffers is the number of tiles containing metadata preceding this tile.

-#### Level Offsets
+#### Fill Offset

-In the content and metadata objects, a level offset and a default value can be specified to apply the default value to each tile in all levels before the specified level offset.
+In the content and metadata objects, a fill offset may be specified to apply the fill value to each tile in all levels up to and including the fill offset.

-#### Level Offset Fill
+#### Fill Value

-The level offset fill describes the state of all tiles in levels before the level offset.
+The fill value is the state value that will apply to each tile in a all levels up to and including the fill offset.

 ### Bitstream Storage